-If you're wondering how to dermaplane at home safely and smoothly, we've got you covered.
+Wondering how to dermaplane at home safely and smoothly?
+Don't worry, we've got you covered.

-Our ultimate guide to dermaplaning walks you through every great question you may have about dermaplaning, including what is dermaplaning? and what is the best technique?
+Our ultimate guide to dermaplaning walks you through every great question you may have about dermaplaning, including what is dermaplaning? what is the best technique? what direction should I shave?

 So, let's dive in: